seanking/spring-cloud-config/README.md

 # Spring Cloud Config
-The introduction of the cloud infrastructures have changed the way applications are deployed.
+The introduction of the cloud infrastructures has changed the way applications are deployed.
 No longer is an application assigned to a specific machine or a virtual machine.
 The location of an application is dynamically chosen by available resources within a cluster of machines.

 The dynamic nature of the deployment makes configuring the application difficult.
 No longer will it suffice to copy configuration files around or mount volumes with configuration files.

-Spring Cloud Config introduces an idea of a configuration server and client to help solve the problem of providing configuration data.
+Spring Cloud Config introduces an idea of a configuration server and client to help solve the problem by segregating configuration data away from applications.
 The Spring Config Server is a simple Spring Boot application that provides configuration properties to clients via HTTP (key-value pairs).

 The server uses a pattern for serving application properties.
-The application name and profile are used to as part of a REST URL to access properties (Ex: `http://localhost:8888/$application/$profile`).
+The application name and profile are used as part of a REST URL to access properties  (Ex: `http://localhost:8888/$application/$profile`).

 ![](spring-cloud-config.png)

 The server can provide configuration data from a filesystem or Git repository.
 This demo focuses on using the filesystem to manage configuration data because it is easier to package up into a demo.
 However, applications intended for production should use Git.
 Git will allow the configuration data to be managed like source code.

 ## Introduce a Greeting Service

 Start by introducing a Spring Boot application that provides a greeting via a `/hello` endpoint.

 ```java
 package com.rseanking.client;